Covid-19 cases are falling, but are we past the peak? - KVIA

 And while it hasn’t happened yet, experts worry the virus could mutate in such a way that tests, vaccines, and antibody treatments sensitive to the original coronavirus will stop working.
 More research is needed, but so far, there are indications from vaccine and antibody treatment trials that they still work against the variants, although some may not work as well.
 Vaccine makers are already looking at ways to adapt them, if necessary.

-Variants are one reason the Dr. Anthony Fauci, director of the National Institute for Allergies and Infectious Diseases, wants you to get vaccinated as soon as it is your turn.
+Variants are one reason Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, wants you to get vaccinated as soon as it is your turn.

 “You need to get vaccinated when it becomes available as quickly and as expeditiously as possible,” Fauci said in a news briefing with the White House Covid-19 response team.
 “Viruses cannot mutate if they don’t replicate.
 And if you stop their replication by vaccinating widely and not giving the virus an open playing field to continue to respond to the pressures that you put on it, you will not get mutations.”

 Still other experts are more optimistic that the country will get ahead of the variants.
-Former US Food and Drug Administration Director Dr. Scott Gottlieb said on CBS Sunday that cases should level off, even if the variants cause “localized hotspots.”
+Former Food and Drug Administration Commissioner Dr. Scott Gottlieb said on CBS Sunday that cases should level off, even if the variants cause “localized hotspots.”

 Dr. Ashish Jha, the dean of the School of Public Health at Brown University, said that the country is in a “much better spot” today than it was three weeks ago.
 “Cases are falling and the optimism and the kind of outlook for the future is very bright, once we get into May and June,” Jha said.
 “The next couple months may end up being pretty tough.”